avi892nash/LaungeTest/memory-bank/progress.md

     - Build out other screens and features of the LoungeApp.

 ## Current Status
 - **Partner Offer Dashboard:** Successfully converted to a React application using Vite.
 Includes sidebar navigation, offer integration form (with predefined amenities and file uploads), and partner/offer viewing capabilities.
+The "View Full Data" section for offers now uses a tabular display.
 Backend server updated to serve the built React app.
+All recent changes committed and pushed.
 Ready for build and comprehensive testing.
 - **Image Handling (React Native App):** New system for serving images from backend and caching on client-side is implemented.
 Ready for testing, contingent on backend availability and iOS pod installation.
 - **Backend Deployment:** Still a critical point.
 Verification of fixes for Render deployment is pending.
 Functionality of the new image system and the partner dashboard's data loading depends on this.
+- **Backend Image Path Handling:** Corrected an issue in `partner-backend/server.ts` where `/images/` was being prepended to image filenames during offer creation via the partner dashboard.
+It now stores plain filenames.
 - **Frontend (React Native App):**
     - `ExploreScreen.tsx` layout and UI elements (filter, search) refactored.
     - `LoungeCard.tsx` and `OfferDetailScreen.tsx` adapted for new image system.